 - Sign language interpreters

 - Qualified and certified spoken language interpreters for other languages

 - Written materials in other languages

 - Braille

 - Large print

-- Audio and other formats
+- · Audio and other formats

-You can find this member handbook on our website at: www.trilliumohp.com/members/oregon-health-plan/for- members/handbooks-forms.html.
-If you need help or have questions, call Customer Service at 877-600-5472; TTY: 877-600-5473
+You can find this member handbook on our website at: www.TrilliumOHP.com/memberhandbook.
+If you need help or have questions, call Customer Service at 877-600-5472 or (TTY 877-600-5473).